flyteorg/flyteidl/protos/docs/datacatalog/datacatalog.rst

 GetDatasetRequest
 ------------------------------------------------------------------

 Request message for retrieving a Dataset.
-The Dataset is retrieved by it&#39;s unique identifier which is a combination of several fields.
+The Dataset is retrieved by it's unique identifier which is a combination of several fields.